Nar Phu trek during the spring season

 Everyone had a hot bucket of water to wash up in the afternoon, while some even did laundry.
 The afternoon was spent relaxing, swapping stories, having lots of laughter, etc. Some of the trekkers wanted to ride ponies back the rest of the trek.
 Some of my assistants and I spend some time trying to find ponies to hire.
-The villagers asked for around US$100 in local currency for a pony per day; even then, they couldn’t send pony attendants as everyone would be busy with the Monastery’s prayer ceremony.
-The group members decided to trek down to Chyako as the price of hiring ponies were stiff, and the villagers were going to be busy with the ceremony at the Gompa.
+The villagers asked for around US$100 in local currency for a daily pony; even then, they couldn’t send pony attendants as everyone would be busy with the Monastery’s prayer ceremony.
+The group members decided to trek down to Chyako as the price of hiring ponies was stiff, and the villagers were going to be busy with the ceremony at the Gompa.

-Day 8) We went through the same packing procedure before breakfast before retracing our steps back through Kyang village back to Chyako.
+Day 8) We went through the same packing procedure before breakfast before retracing our steps back through Kyang village to Chyako.
 To save time, our kitchen crew had prepared packed lunch before breaking camp at Phu village.
 It was much more comfortable and faster, going downhill for all our group members.
-The wind picked up at the usual 10 a.m. period, and the clouds were building up.
+The wind picked up at 10 a.m., and the clouds built up.
 The wind was much colder on this day.
 Shortly we experienced light snowfall for a couple of hours.
-Due to this cold, the group had broken up into two.
+Due to this out, the group had broken up into two.
 When we reached Kyang, where we were to have lunch, the faster group was leaving, as the time difference of the gap was around 4 minutes.
 We started on our last leg of the journey for Chyako with two small climbs, some contouring, and a final descent to our campsite.

 Our kitchen staff served another sumptuous Thai dinner that the famished trekkers gobbled down.
-Everyone was in good spirits as we arrived in camp before dark once again.
+Everyone was in good spirits as we arrived again in camp before dark.
 We managed to arrange three ponies for the rest of the trip for the slower trekkers.